 “Lying lips [are] abomination to the LORD: but they that deal truly [are] his delight.” – Proverbs 12:22

 The choices and challenges that I face today are generally not new ones.
 As they say, ‘This is not my first rodeo’.
 It seems that most of the choices I face today are ones in which I am already well-experienced.
 On most challenges to my Integrity, I have made incorrect choices in the past, and am well aware of the consequences of not being true.
-So, it is rather easy to make the correct choices today and to be regarded as a man of my word.
+So, I ensure that I am, no matter what the truth may bear.

 My mother is the best example of a legacy that I know.
-Though she has been gone for over four years now, I clearly remember what she represented, not only by her words but by her deeds.
-My mother represents the following virtues: Integrity, Diligence, Faith, Humility and Commitment.
+Though she has been gone for over seven years now, I clearly remember what she represented, not only by her words but by her deeds.
+She represents the following virtues to me: Integrity, Diligence, Faith, Humility, and Commitment.

 I am not sure how others may regard me, once I am gone, but I strive to be a man of Integrity.
 I will strive for this until I die.
 I am also a man of Courage, Faithfulness, Diligence, Commitment, and Vision.